oracle-devrel/oci-oke-appdev-save-the-wildlife/livelabs/hol/vm/vm.md

     ![Code Editor](images/code-editor.png)

-2. Within the Explorer section of the code editor, exand your username and navigate to _`deploy/vm/terraform`_.
-You should see the file **`terraform.tfvars`** - select that.
+2. Within the Explorer section of the code editor, expand your username and navigate to _`deploy/vm/terraform`_.
+You should see the **`terraform.tfvars`** file - select that.

     ![Edit tfvars file](images/edit-tfvars.png)

 3. The file will open and you can copy the values obtained from running the next several commands.
-You can copy from Cloud Shell and pasted into Code Editor.
+You can copy it from Cloud Shell and paste into Code Editor.

 4. Copy the output of the following command as the tenancy OCID:
     ```